TheJacksonLaboratory/FunDataR/1_R_primer/lesson3.md

   main difference between these R versions is the size of 'pointers', which is 4-bytes on my 32-bit version and 8-bytes on my 64-bit versions.
-This implies that the 64-bit version can accommodate much larger data structures (practically unlimited), while the 32-bit version is limited to vectors of only a few billion (!) elements.
+This implies that the 64-bit version can accommodate much larger data structures (practically unlimited), while the 32-bit version is limited to vectors of only a few billion(!) elements.
 In order to see the particulars of number representation, type `.Machine` at the `>` prompt and press `<ENTER>`.
-One thing to note is that the value of .Machine$integer.max is only around 2 billion.
-However, using numerics (represented by double-precision floating point numbers with .Machine$double.digits (53) 'fraction' bits and .Machine$double.exponent (11) 'exponent' bits, integers can be exactly represented (not rounded) up to 9,007,199,254,740,992.
+One thing to note is that the value of .Machine$integer.max is 'only' around 2 billion.
+However, using numerics (represented by double-precision floating point numbers with .Machine$double.digits (53) 'fraction' bits and .Machine$double.exponent (11) 'exponent' bits, successive integers can be exactly represented (not rounded) up to 9,007,199,254,740,992 (`2 ^ 53`).
 Beyond this number, at best, only every other integer can be expressed.
-The point is that you can freely use the numeric type to represent integers as long as you initialize with a whole number only add, subtract or multiply by other whole numbers, and avoid division.
-For instance, numerics are perfectly suitable for counting and indexing.
+The point is that you can freely use the numeric type to represent very large integers as long as you initialize with a whole number only add, subtract or multiply by other whole numbers, and avoid division or other operations that might result in fractional results.
+So numerics are perfectly suitable for counting and indexing.

 ```
 .Machine